Secure communication to or from a high security domain using data diodes and secure cloud

 A data diode is placed between two networks and acts as a check valve whose function only allows data to be sent in one direction while blocking all data in the opposite direction.
 Since the security is not based on software, there are no vulnerabilities in the form of software bugs, nor can it be attacked by malicious code.
 Hardware-based security means that you can be sure that data diodes meet their security requirements with a high level of assurance.

-Do you want to invest in data diodes?
-Welcome to contact us.
+Do you want to know more about our data diodes?
+Do not hesitate to contact us.
+We are at your service.